Johannesburg, March 1999

 The Highveld air just kept on getting colder.
-I’d felt its every downshift, from pleasant to cool to chilly to fresh to cold to hostile to freezing to Antarctic.
+I’d felt its every downshift, from pleasant to cool to chilly, from fresh to cold to hostile, from freezing to Antarctic.
 Now it squeezed my bones like some slow-burning tool of torture.
 I ground my teeth just to stop them from chattering.
 I never knew Johannesburg could get like this on a summer’s night.

 Maybe this sleeping-outside thing hadn’t been such a good idea after all.

 This was my first experience of laying down my head out of doors, at least beyond the confines of a family garden or supervised, socially-approved campsite.
 My virgin stab at devil-may-care rough camping.
 And I was learning things the hard way already.
 Lesson number one?
 No matter how blazing yesterday was; and no matter how murderously roasting tomorrow’s temperature will be, you always need a jacket at three-thirty in the morning.
 At minimum.